destrys/atari/docs/atariage/starthere.md

 the principles of programming a '2600 game.

 PS: I can't promise to complete this 'course' - but hopefully what I do write will be interesting and helpful.

+---
+Now you can head to [Lesson 2: Television Display Basics](/docs/atariage/tvbasics.md)